CNES/demcompare/docs/source/installation.rst

 Quick installation via Make
 -----------------------------

-Git clone the repository, open a terminal and launch the following commands:
+Git clone the repository, open a terminal and run the following commands:

 .. code-block:: bash